 Linda Coventry is a Senior Research Fellow within the School of Nursing and Midwifery and has an Adjunct Research Fellow position with the Centre for Nursing Research at Sir Charles Gairdner Hospital

 CMC6100 Coaching and Mentoring in the Clinical Setting

 MNP6101 Evidence-based Practice and Research Design (Student projects)

 MNP6107 Nursing Research Project (Student projects)

 Linda has a clinical background with over 20 years of intensive care nursing experience and 15 years’ experience in research.
 She completed her PhD, having been awarded a National Health Medical Research Council Post Graduate Scholarship.
 While in an early stage post PhD she has been awarded over $500,000 in research funding during her career, she is a principal investigator on 12 research studies, and publishes in peer reviewed journals.
 Linda has research skills in both quantitative and qualitative research methods particularly: cohort studies, cross-sectional studies, systematic reviews and meta-analysis, RCTs, and instrument development.

 Linda is an active member of the Australian Vascular Access Society and is the current WA State Representative Board Member.
-Linda regularly reviews research manuscripts for professional nursing journals and also reviews research grant applications.
-Linda is a passionate advocate for nursing research and supervises Masters and PhD students.
+She regularly reviews research manuscripts for professional nursing journals and also reviews research grant applications.
+As a passionate advocate for nursing research Linda supervises Masters and PhD students.

 - 2013 - 2014: Nurse Manager Innovations and Quality, Centre for Nursing Research, Sir Charles Gairdner Hospital, Perth, Australia